miklevin/MikeLev.in/_posts/2023-05-24-read-book-of-5-rings-and-the-art-of-war-then-do-the-opposite.md

 what Steve Jobs did... and Johnny Carson... but I'm not going to do that.
 I'm going in the other direction.

+I work for MOZ now and I'm going to tell you all my SEO secrets.

 Seth says, and I heard this one in-person at the University of Pennsylvania on Walnut Street in Philly where I drove back from NYC to hear him speak at my old haunt.
 Seth said, and I'll never forget this, that you could take your highly